Robert Ledley: Electrical engineering

 In 1956, Ledley was hired as an assistant professor of electrical engineering at the George Washington University School of Engineering and Applied Science.
 There, he taught some of the earliest courses on computer programming and wrote his first book, Digital Computer and Control Engineering (1960).
-At GWU, Ledley acquired the Florida Automatic Computer I and II, two descendants of SEAC that had been discarded by the US Air Force as surplus, for the purpose of establishing a “computation center” that would use the computers to automate Frederick Sanger’s process of determining the amino acid sequence of proteins.
-The center was never built, however, because the National Institutes of Health rejected Ledley’s request for a grant to fund it, and because the university balked at the prospect of installing and supporting the two enormous computers.
+At GWU, Ledley acquired the Florida Automatic Computer I and II, two descendants of SEAC that had been discarded by the U.S. Air Force as surplus, for the purpose of establishing a "computation center" that would use the computers to automate Frederick Sanger's process of determining the amino acid sequence of proteins.
+The center was never built, however, because the National Institutes of Health rejected Ledley's request for a grant to fund it, and because the university balked at the prospect of installing and supporting the two enormous computers.